em3ndez/imposter/README.md

 # Plugins

-Imposter uses plugins to control its behaviour and provide specialised mocks:
+Imposter provides specialised mocks for the following scenarios:

 * **[OpenAPI](docs/openapi_plugin.md)** - Support for [OpenAPI](https://github.com/OAI/OpenAPI-Specification) (and Swagger) API specifications.
 * **[REST](docs/rest_plugin.md)** - Mocks RESTful or plain HTTP APIs.
 * **[HBase](docs/hbase_plugin.md)** - Basic HBase mock implementation.
 * **[SFDC (Salesforce) plugin](docs/sfdc_plugin.md)** - Basic Salesforce mock implementation.

-You can also create your own plugins, using a JVM language of your choice.
+These use a plugin system, so you can also create your own plugins, using any JVM language.

 # Example